 If you find that you’re not, you can rework your goal.
 You might want to decrease the intensity or alter the duration.
 Obviously, the overarching goal of maintaining sobriety stays the same.
 You might just need a new approach to getting there.
 When you’re struggling, you can always consult your aftercare therapists or alumni program for help.

 When you live with substance use disorder (SUD), your life is often dictated by your condition.
 You replace healthy patterns with drug-seeking behaviors.
 Detox and rehab can help you re-discover your identity outside of substances.
 Additionally, you can learn skills like SMART goals to help you maintain a life of sobriety.
 The Guest House provides you with all this and more.
-Our highly qualified team provides trauma-informed care to help you get to the root of your issue.
+Our highly qualified team provides trauma-specific care to help you get to the root of your issue.
 We also offer a strong alumni community that can help you stay accountable.
 To start living substance-free, call (855) 483-7800.